wlaur/encomp/docs/usage.rst

 ---------------

 The :py:class:`encomp.fluids.Fluid` class represents a fluid at a fixed point.
-The parent class :py:class:`encomp.fluids.CoolPropFluid` implements an interface to CoolProp.
+The abstract base class :py:class:`encomp.fluids.CoolPropFluid` implements an interface to CoolProp.
 All inputs and outputs are :py:class:`encomp.units.Quantity` instances.